lawrennd/old_talks/_data-science/includes/milan.md

 \figure{\includepng{\diagramsDir/software/milan}{80%}}{The Milan Software is designed for building modern AI systems. <https://github.com/amzn/milan/>}{milan-software-page}

-It is through the general-purpose stream algebra that we hope to make significant inroads on the intellectual debt challenge.
+\notes{It is through the general-purpose stream algebra that we hope to make significant inroads on the intellectual debt challenge.

 The stream algebra defines the relationship between different machine